-Deadly cold blasts much of US as East Coast braces for winter 'bomb cyclone'
+Winter 'bomb cyclone' threatens East Coast, bringing temps colder than Mars

 Single-digit temps in the Northeast

-And the weather is going to be even more miserable in the next few days.
+New York City hasn't warmed up above freezing since Christmas, and its deep freeze will just get worse.
 The bombogenesis will help usher in another round of blustery single-digit temperatures to the Northeast.

+New York City and Philadelphia will dip to 3 degrees this weekend, Miller said.
+Boston will plunge to minus 7.
+With 4-6 inches of snowfall expected in New York, sanitation workers are getting ready to deploy 2,200 plows to help clear the streets.

+That snow, combined with "exceptionally strong winds," means crews will be working in near-whiteout conditions, New York City Sanitation Commissioner Kathryn Garcia said.